wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-syncplicity-tutorial.md

     >[AZURE.NOTE] If there are no groups listed, just click **Next**.

-6. Select the folders you would like to place under Syncplicity’s control on the user’s computer, and then click **Next**.
+6. Select the folders you would like to place under Syncplicity's control on the user's computer, and then click **Next**.

     ![Syncplicity Folders](./media/active-directory-saas-syncplicity-tutorial/IC769773.png "Syncplicity Folders")